From Our Founder

 Donald K. Leung

 Donald graduated from University of California at Berkeley and completed Harvard University’s Advanced Management Program.
 He started a banking career in 1977 with Bank of America, and joined Wardley Limited (a member of HSBC Group) in 1984.
 Donald then joined Sun Hung Kai Properties Limited in 1986 and had pursued a second career there until his retirement in 2006.
-Donald is currently an Independent Non Executive Director of Sun Hung Kai Properties Limited and Tern Properties Company Limited.
+Donald is currently an Independent Non Executive Director of Sun Hung Kai Properties Limited.
 He has been a Director of the Yeh Family Philanthropy since its inception.

 The grants committee is comprised of one Yeh family member, currently Yvette Yeh Fung, and three external advisors: